Learning Italian in Milan – when taking a language course in the country of origin, you obviously learn much more than just the local tongue.

-No, I don’t need to see a 1000 places, they can’t make me hear 1000 recordings, and I won’t read their 1001 books before I die.
+No, I don’t need to see 1000 places.
+They can’t make me hear 1000 recordings.
+And I won’t read their 1001 books before I die.

 My goal in life is to be fluent in ten languages when my time has come.

 If I were happy with elemental knowledge, I’d be already there.
-But ‘fluent’ is key, consequently, I’m taking my Bildungsurlaub serious and do brush up the dusty basics.
+But fluent is key, consequently, I’m taking my Bildungsurlaub serious and do brush up the dusty basics.

-After Rome and Izmir, last year I intended to study Portuguese in Lisbon.
+After Rome and Izmir, I intended to study Portuguese in Lisbon.
 Since this didn’t work out due to the school’s neck cutting prices, I was rather indecisive.
 And I was indecisive until there wasn’t much to decide anymore, therefore I ended up in Italy again.
 This time in Milan.

-Being disenchanted by the first two bummers, I chose renting only a room, no strings or families attached.
-But faith was kind and surprised me with a landlady that turned out to be a very classy, highly educated retired teacher.
+Being disenchanted by the first two lodging bummers, I chose to rent only a room.
+No strings or families attached.
+But faith was kind.
+It surprised me with a landlady that turned out to be a very classy, highly educated retired teacher.

 Regarding my Italian class, it was again the eclectic mix of students from around the globe that impressed me the most.
 It was like Luciano Benetton put us together to incarnate his ‘United Colors’ campaign:

-There was Paolo, whose name was certainly not ‘Paolo’ since he’s from Taiwan, but in class they called him Paolo.
-Very classy, very camp, and on top of it all brilliant, he gained a one year scholarship for Germany and made the most of his stay in Europe by first learning Italian.
+There was Paolo, whose name was certainly not ‘Paolo’ since he’s from Taiwan, but in class, they called him Paolo.
+Very classy, very camp, and on top of it all brilliant.
+He gained a one-year scholarship for Germany and made the most of his stay in Europe by first learning Italian.